lski/webpack-babel-typescript-react-template/Readme.md

         }
         ```

-        _**NB:** Avoid the plugin `typescript-plugin-styled-components` it seems more obvious than `babel-plugin-styled-components` but we are using babel to transpile the typescript, not ts-loader, so it is not applicable._
+        _**Note:** Avoid the plugin `typescript-plugin-styled-components` it seems more obvious than `babel-plugin-styled-components` but we are using babel to transpile the typescript, not ts-loader, so it is not applicable._

     </details>